sbt/sbt-header/README.md

 )
 ```

-Notice that for the header pattern you have to provide a `Regex` which extracts the header and the body for a given file, i.e. one with two capturing groups. `HeaderPattern` defines two widely used patterns:
+Notice that for the header pattern you have to provide a `Regex` which extracts the header and the body for a given file, i.e. one with two capturing groups. `HeaderPattern` defines three widely used patterns:
 - `cStyleBlockComment`, e.g. for Scala and Java
+- `cppStyleLineComment`, e.g. for C++ and Protobuf
-- `hashLineComment`, e.g. for Bash, Pyhon and HOCON
+- `hashLineComment`, e.g. for Bash, Python and HOCON

 By the way, first lines starting with shebang are not touched by sbt-header.

+You can also declare your own quite easily using the `HeaderPattern.commentBetween` and `HeaderPattern.commentStartingWith` functions.

 By default sbt-header takes `Compile` and `Test` configurations into account.
 If you need more, just add them: